SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 If it doesn't work, contact us at hello@sqweb.com and we'll be in touch as soon as possible.

+= Using this plugin with a load-balancer or a reverse proxy =

+Please make sure that you're forwarding client IPs properly.
+A detailed thread with example configurations is available [here]("https://core.trac.wordpress.org/ticket/9235").

+If you need any help, email us at hello@sqweb.com and one of our engineers will check your configuration with you.

 == Frequently asked questions ==

 = How much does SQweb cost ? =